 Finally, the Judicial branch is the least democratic part of our government, for its members get selected by the President, get approved by the Senate, and then sit for life.
 In theory, it is impartial and rules only on whether matters are constitutional or unconstitutional, a power Chief Justice Marshall arrogated to the Court in the early 19th century.

-Lastly, as I said before, our Founders gave us a Bill of Rights holding that certain rights are vested in the people and that the government cannot infringe them.
+Lastly, as I said before, our Founders gave us a Bill of Rights, which holds that certain rights are vested in the people and that the government cannot infringe them.
 This is extraordinary and differs from all other constitutions in the world, each of which is an endless book of bureaucratic does and don’ts.

 So what kind of cool stuff flows from a limited government and a Bill of Rights?
 For starters, we have free market capitalism, which has been doing wonders since President Trump reformed taxes to leave more money with citizens and cut back on onerous regulations.

-Strikingly, our Democrat Party presidential candidates have no room in their platforms for the free market.
+Strikingly, our Democrat party presidential candidates have no room in their platforms for the free market.
 Bernie is a stone-cold communist.
-As an aside, given that he’s been alive for the greater part of the 20th century and all of the 21st (to date), he must know about the tens of millions dead and enslaved under communism (a knowledge sadly denied to uneducated millennials).
+As an aside, given that he’s been alive for the greater part of the 20th century and all of the 21st, he must know about the tens of millions dead and enslaved under communism (a knowledge sadly denied to uneducated millennials).
 That he still supports communism despite this knowledge means either that he’s the most stupid man ever to walk the earth or an evil tyrant wannabe.
 Neither reflects well on him or the voters who support him.

 Warren also should know better, but I can attest to the fact that she’s stupid.
 Maybe evil too, but definitely stupid.